University of Michigan Institute for Social Research

 The Institute for Social Research (ISR) is the largest academic social research and survey organization in the world, established in 1949.
-ISR includes more than 300 scientists from a variety of academic disciplines – including political science, psychology, sociology, economics, demography, history, anthropology, and statistics.
+The institute is affiliated with the University of Michigan and located in Ann Arbor, Michigan.
+ISR includes more than 300 scientists from a variety of academic disciplines — including political science, psychology, sociology, economics, demography, history, anthropology, and statistics.
 The institute is a unit that houses five separate but interdependent centers which conduct research and maintain data archives.
 In 2021, Kathleen Cagney became the first woman in its history to be named Director of the institute.

+In 2026 the Institute was awarded the BBVA Foundation Frontiers of Knowledge Award for 2025 in the category of "Social Sciences".

 History

 In 1946, the sociologist and economist Rensis Likert, creator of the Likert scale, and six colleagues from his wartime work at the Bureau of Agricultural Economics, including Angus Campbell, Leslie Kish, and George Katona, formed the Survey Research Center (SRC) at the University of Michigan.

 The center gained credibility in its field due to a survey conducted in October 1948, when Campbell and Robert L. Kahn added two questions about political leanings to a survey they were conducting for the State Department about foreign policy.
 Their results, compiled just before the presidential election in November, showed a large number of undecided voters and a small lead for Harry Truman over Thomas Dewey, at odds with most other polls that predicted a landslide for Dewey.
 When Truman ended up winning the election, the subsequent examination of polling techniques led to the probability sampling utilized by the SRC becoming dominant in the field over the quota sampling that had been favored by other polling outfits.
 This survey was the first of what became the American National Election Studies (or ANES).
 In 2010, the ANES was named one of the National Science Foundation’s “Sensational 60” projects.

 Psychologist Kurt Lewin had founded the Research Center for Group Dynamics at MIT in 1945, and after his death in 1947 the center's ensuing funding problems prompted its remaining members to find it a new home.
 The presence of the SRC and the university's support for social sciences led them to move to the University of Michigan in 1948 under a new director, Dorwin Cartwright.
 The two groups united to form the Institute for Social Research on February 1, 1949.

 In 1962, Warren Miller, a political scientist, created the Inter-university Consortium for Political Research (now known as ICPSR) to help fund the maintenance and dissemination of the large data sets that the election studies and others were generating.
 Publicly available data sets were largely uncommon at the time.

 The SRC's Political Behavior Program, which had taken over the direction of election studies, became the Center for Political Studies in 1970.
 The Population Studies Center moved from the university's College of Literature, Science, and the Arts to ISR in 1998, bringing the total number of centers in ISR to five.